apache/flink-web/contributing/code-style-and-quality-general.md

 Code that is easily testable typically has good separation of concerns and is structured to be reusable outside the original context (by being easily reusable in tests).

-A good summary or problems / symptoms and recommended refactoring is in this PDF.
+A good summary or problems / symptoms and recommended refactoring is in the PDF linked below.
 Please note that while the examples in the PDF often use a dependency injection framework (Guice), it works in the same way without such a framework.[^1]

 [http://misko.hevery.com/attachments/Guide-Writing%20Testable%20Code.pdf](http://misko.hevery.com/attachments/Guide-Writing%20Testable%20Code.pdf)